InduminiJ/Hand-Tracking_CV/README.md

 `$ pip install mediapipe`

 ## Installation/Usage
-cd into the Hand-Tracking directory:
+Clone the github repository and cd into the Hand-Tracking directory:

 `$ cd /Path/to/Hand-Tracking`